qpdf/qpdf/manual/cli.rst

 The :command:`qpdf` command reads the PDF file :samp:`{infile}`, applies various transformations or modifications to the file in memory, and writes the results to :samp:`{outfile}`.
-When run with no arguments, the output file is functionally identical to the input file but may be structurally reorganized, and orphaned objects are removed from the file.
+When run with no options, the output file is functionally identical to the input file but may be structurally reorganized, and orphaned objects are removed from the file.
 Many options are available for applying transformations or modifications to the file.

-:samp:`{infile}` can be a regular file, or it can be :qpdf:ref:`--empty` to start with an empty PDF file. :samp:`{outfile}` can be a regular file, ``-`` to represent standard output, or :qpdf:ref:`--replace-input` to indicate that the input file should be overwritten.
+:samp:`{infile}` can be a regular file, or it can be :qpdf:ref:`--empty` to start with an empty PDF file.
+There is no way to use standard input since the input file has to be seekable.

+:samp:`{outfile}` can be a regular file, ``-`` to represent standard output, or :qpdf:ref:`--replace-input` to indicate that the input file should be overwritten.
 The output file does not have to be seekable, even when generating linearized files.
-The input file *does* have to be seekable.
-You can't read from standard input or a pipe.
 You can also use :qpdf:ref:`--split-pages` to create separate output files for each page (or group of pages) instead of a single output file.

 Password-protected files may be opened by specifying a password with :qpdf:ref:`--password`.
-These and many other options are discussed in the remaining sections of this chapter.

 All options other than help options (see :ref:`help-options`) require an input file.
 If inspection options (see :ref:`inspection-options`)